The ULTIMATE Hot Tub Set Up Guide for new owners

 A: Products such as ecoTUB Clean All are earth friendly and biodegradable.
 It contains nothing that will harm you, your spa, or affect water chemistry if left in the water.
 Clean All is very mild and will be diluted when you add the water to your tub.

 4. Fill It Up!

 - Install the filter cartridge.

 - Place a garden hose over the filter area (which will help prevent an air lock).
-Also, it’s a good idea to use a hose-end filter will make balancing water easier and to reduce the amount of impurities that can contaminate your water.
+Also, it’s a good idea to use a hose-end filter like PreFresh, which makes water balancing easier and reduces the amount of impurities that contaminate your water.

 - Reopen equipment door and check for any leaks around the plumbing.
 It is not unusual for fittings to come lose during shipment.
 If you do detect any small leaks, you’ll want to hand-tighten them right away.
 (Using a wrench can easily crack the nut and cause the leak to worsen).